bytebase/bytebase.com-old/content/docs/sql-editor/manage-sql-scripts.md

 title: Manage SQL Scripts
 ---

-Sheet allows you to store the SQL statements, run them and share them with your teammates.
+**Sheet** allows you to store, run and share the SQL statements with your teammates.

 ## How to save the sheet